Buyer Guides

 Layer 2: retail AEO

-Covers Rufus, Sparky, ChatGPT Shopping.
+Covers Alexa for Shopping, Sparky, ChatGPT Shopping.
 Owner: marketplace lead or ecommerce manager.
 Actions: listing rewrites, attribute completion, Q&A coverage, fulfillment optimization.
 Recovery measurement: SKU inclusion rate, recommendation rank, AI-assisted revenue.

 Cross-functional coordination

 Run a monthly review across both layers.
-Are buyers researching the same brand in ChatGPT and then buying via Rufus?
+Are buyers researching the same brand in ChatGPT and then buying via Alexa for Shopping?
 Are buyer-question themes addressed coherently in both surfaces?
 Is there a unified ROI model that includes both?

 FAQ